 People interacting with my works often remark that they experience a shift in awareness, of how they make sense of the world and their place in it.
-This glitch effect is felt as an uncanny and visceral sensation that grips you, suddenly awakening a deep listening of the body’s rhythms, sensations and inner experience.
+This wobbly effect is felt as an uncanny and visceral sensation that grips you, suddenly awakening a deep listening of the body’s rhythms, sensations and inner experience.
 This is a feeling I actively pursue both in the making and presentation of my work, because in this altered state lies the unpredictable and the virtual, the playful and the unknown.

-My studio practice begins through somatic introspection in an approach that emphasizes the role of the body in thinking.
+My studio practice begins through somatic introspection in an approach that emphasizes the role of the body in thought.
 With Eastern ‘psychotechnologies’ of meditation, movement and performance training practices, I develop my own inventive movement research which considers the interaction of mind and matter in the making of the work.
 My intuition is that ‘Love is in the wireframe’, an allusion to a more-than-human entanglement and eroticism that I perceive in the haptic relation that evolves in the studio.
-Though playful, it is intended as a subversion of a scientific materialist approach of say the artificial intelligence researcher or the neuroscientist who uses this geometry in the service of measure, predictability, and simulation.
+Though playful, it is intended as a subversion of the scientific materialist approach of say the artificial intelligence researcher or the neuroscientist who uses this geometry in the service of measure, predictability, and simulation.